Pold87/LLM2Swarm/README.md

 # [LLM]
 export DISCUSSIONPERIOD='200' # Set the interaction period (200 means every 200 timesteps)
-export HUMANINTERACTIONPERIOD='inf' # Set the time period for human-robot interaction to infinity (to disable HRI)
+export HUMANINTERACTIONPERIOD='inf' # Set the time period for human-swarm interaction to infinity (to disable it)
 ```

 ### Human-Swarm Interaction